 If you’re on a budget or just want some time to relax and take pictures without the crowds, you’ll want to visit Semuc Champey independently.

 On the other hand, if you want to mingle with other travelers and pack as much into one day as possible, you’ll enjoy going to Semuc Champey with a tour!

 Both options are good, and we’ll walk you through what to expect with each so you can make the best decision for you.

-Note: All prices are as of May 2018.
-Price may change over time so be sure to double check with tour companies.
+Note: All prices are as of 2023.
+Prices may change over time so be sure to double check with tour companies.

 Visiting Semuc Champey on your own (without a tour)

 - It will be slightly cheaper.
 (See more on the total cost below.)